trustytrojan/audioviz/README.md

   - replace `update(sf::Vector2f)` with `displace_particles(float)`
 - make `audioviz` generic, extend it with default functionality in a new class named `ttviz`
   - figure out how to deal with [`fft_size`](src/audioviz.cpp#L284) and [`sa.analyze(...)`](src/audioviz.cpp#L299)
+- `clangd` still not configured properly on windows, it doesn't know where to find c++ headers (when using mingw). figure this out